felipemoret77/MICS_Internship/README.md

 # MICS_Internship
 Repository for my internship at the laboratory MICS - CentraleSupelec (Paris, France).
 The research is mainly focused in high frequency trading and the investigation of Hawkes processes' properties:

--For the first goal we use tick-by-tick and aggregated trades & quote date provided by BNP Paribas in order to reconstruct and analyze the complete order flow.
+- For the first goal we use tick-by-tick and aggregated trades & quote date provided by BNP Paribas in order to reconstruct and analyze the complete order flow.
 The reference artcle being re-done is:
 *https://hal-centralesupelec.archives-ouvertes.fr/hal-01705074.

 - For the second objective, we study how time discretization affects the estimation of the process' parameters in different scales.
 The main papers used for this task are: